-A simple gift basket you make yourself and stuff with tissue paper, natural preserves, crackers, roasted nuts and summer sausages can be as luxurious looking as something you pay three times the amount for and be great as a going-away gift or on some other very special occasion.
+A simple gift basket that you make yourself and stuff with tissue paper, natural preserves, crackers, roasted nuts, and summer sausages can be as luxurious-looking as something you pay three times the amount for and be great as a going-away gift or on some other very special occasion.

 Some great gag gift ideas for a boss with a great sense of humor are a funny mug, a stress buster themed to the workplace, or a plaque with a humorous engraving, such as "Voted #1 Boss in Five States (Happy, Relaxed, Imposing, Numb, and Exhausted)."

 Is It Appropriate to "Gag Gift" Your Boss?

 Yes, at the right times.
 Funny gifts are a great way to lighten the work environment.